 In order to complete the program, you must:

-- Meet with the Assistant Director of the PI/PS Fellows Program on a regular basis.
+- Meet with the Director of the PI/PS Fellows Program on a regular basis.

 - Engage with the program after graduation.

-In addition to fulfilling the requirements outlined above, it is expected that fellows will be active participants within the PI/PS Fellows community, complete coursework and extracurricular activities related to public interest/public service, and meet with SJI career advisers on a regular basis.
+In addition to fulfilling the requirements outlined above, fellows are expected to be active participants within the PI/PS Fellows community, complete coursework and extracurricular activities related to public interest/public service, and meet with SJI career advisers on a regular basis.

 - Recognition as a PI/PS Fellow on the Columbia Law School website